-The original purpose of public examinations (created in the mid C19th mainly by universities) was to drive up standards at the lower levels of education and provide a stream of potential undergraduates.
-Grammar Schools and the HMC used them to certificate the learning being delivered.
-Subsequently the Government required them to ascertain it was getting value for the money it spent on schools.
+The original purpose of public examinations (created in the midnineteenth century, mainly by universities) was to drive up standards at the lower levels of education and provide a stream of potential undergraduates.
+Grammar Schools and the Headmasters' and Headmistresses' Conference (HMC) Schools used them to certificate the learning being delivered.
+Subsequently, the Government required them to ascertain it was getting value for the money it spent on schools.
 That original purpose still stands today.